Please meet the founders and main teachers of Yogashala Chris and Anke, and guest teacher Carolien.

 Teaching suits Anke to the bone, she does it with ease.
 In both private classes and group classes Anke creates a comfortable atmosphere that encourages depth.
 She dares to use her teaching capacity and knowledge to stimulate growth – and all of this within a view of teaching yoga as well as the whole person.

 She approaches her lessons from the connection she makes with people and from this dynamic she chooses her teaching language.
 A respect for people and exchange of awareness are important to her.
 Rather than instructing, she invites participants to learn to discover the capacity of their body.
-“No body is the same and there is no standard protocol for the perfection of a pose.”
+“No body is the same and there is no standard protocol for the perfection of a learning, or transformation trajectory, or a pose.”

 We are proud that Carolien Steenbergen regularly teaches Sunday morning classes at Yogashala.
 Carolien is a trained Dynamic yoga teacher.
 As she practiced Dynamic yoga under Anke’s guidance for a couple of years, she followed her passion for Dynamic yoga and attended Godfrey Devereux’s teacher training.